Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Introduction

-At the core of our approach is a flexible, nonparametric strategy for federating propensity scores.
-Unlike prior methods that aggregate parameters of a global parametric model via ``one-shot'' averaging \citep{xiong2023federated} or federated gradient descent \citep{khellaf2024federated}, we construct a global propensity score model as a mixture of locally estimated models.
-This is done through a two-step process: (1) local estimation of propensity scores at each site, which naturally accommodates site-specific heterogeneity in treatment assignment mechanisms and offers flexibility in model choice, and (2) aggregation of these local models into a global one using carefully selected federated weights.
-We introduce two theoretically grounded weighting schemes: Membership Weights (MW), which represent the probability of an individual belonging to each site given their covariates, and Density Ratio Weights (DW), which model the relative density of covariates at each site compared to the global population.
-We explain how to infer MW and DW weights in a federated manner and highlight the distinct trade-offs they offer between communication efficiency and modeling assumptions.
-Using these federated propensity scores, we construct two ATE estimators: the Federated Inverse Propensity Weighting estimator (Fed-IPW) and its augmented variant (Fed-AIPW).
-We derive asymptotic variance expressions for these estimators and compare them to the meta-analysis estimators---often overlooked in FL~\citep{khellaf2024federated}--–, proving that our estimators achieve lower or equal variances in all scenarios considered.
+\textbf{Contributions.} We propose federated (A)IPW estimators for decentralized observational data, moving beyond the aggregation of local ATE estimates used in meta-analysis \citep{riley2023two}.
+At the core of our approach is a flexible, primarily non-parametric strategy for federating propensity scores.
+Unlike prior methods that fit a single global parametric model via parameter averaging \citep{xiong2023federated} or federated gradient descent \citep{guo2025robust}, we construct a global propensity score as a mixture of locally estimated models.
+This involves (1) local estimation of propensity scores at each site—accommodating heterogeneity in treatment assignment and flexibility in model choice—and (2) aggregation into a global score using Membership Weights (MW), i.e., the probability of site membership given covariates.
+MW can be estimated in a federated manner using flexible, potentially non-parametric classification models, ensuring both robustness and communication efficiency.
+In contrast, transferring Density Ratio Weights (DW) from the transportability and generalization literature to our setting requires strong modeling assumptions, as they are otherwise incompatible with FL constraints.
+Using our federated propensity scores, we build the Federated IPW (Fed-IPW) and its augmented variant (Fed-AIPW), derive their variances, and show they achieve equal or lower variance than meta-analysis estimators.